kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 | ![Smooth Training Total Loss](./assets/loss/train_total_smooth.png) | ![Smooth Training L1 Loss](./assets/loss/train_l1_smooth.png) | ![Smooth Training LWCC Loss](./assets/loss/train_wc_smooth.png) |
 | ![Validation Total Loss](./assets/loss/val_total.png)               | ![Validation L1 Loss](./assets/loss/val_l1.png)               | ![Validation LWCC Loss](./assets/loss/val_wc.png)               |

+> Images: Plots of the training and validation losses over the course of training.
+The x-axis of each plot is the iteration and the y-axis is the loss.
+The first column show the total loss, what was optimised, and the other columns show the individual components of the loss function.
+The first row is the training loss, the second row is a smoothed version (smoothing of 0.8 in tensorboard), and the third row is the validation loss.

+As can be seen by the first row, the training loss was very noisy.
+This is to be expected with a small batch size of 3.
+The smoothed plots in the second row give a better idea of the overall trend of the training loss.
+We can see that for all losses, there is a general downward trend, indicating that the model is learning.

+The loss does not look like it has converged yet so I think if it could have been trained for longer, it would have improved further.

+I think the L1 validation loss is decreasing overall and probably the total loss as well, but the $L_{WCC}$ loss does not seem to be decreasing or increasing to me.
+The higher loss after interation 150000 in all validation losses _could_ maybe indicate overfitting, but I think it is more likely noise.

+The lowest total validation loss achieved was at iteration 150000 so this modeld was used as the final model for the results below.
+Note that since there are only 22 validation images, validation was only done every 10000 iterations and the plot is clearly unstable, this may not be the best model.

 ### Test Images

 | Input Greyscale                                                                                                                 | Output Colourised                                      |